adomokos/climb_that_mountain/blog/2016/05/run-ruby-on-aws-lambda.md

 Test the function by clicking on the blue "Test" button.
 You can accept the `HelloWorld` test template, those arguments are going to be ignored for now.
 You should see the following output:

 ![log_output](/resources/2016/05/log_output.jpg)

+The string "Hello from Ruby!" is coming from the Ruby code executed by Traveling Ruby, just like we did locally.
+Woohoo!
+Congrats, you've just created an AWS Lambda function with MRI Ruby.